Superrehtard/old_diaspora_wiki/Interface-Suggestions.md

 Suggestions much welcome!

 ##Tags
-Clean up their appearance a bit as they are kinda overkill right now.
-No underline, no background.
+* Clean up their appearance a bit as they are serious overkill right now.
+No underline, no background. #DoItClean

 ![The current way a tag is displayed.](http://i.imgur.com/72Xtk.png)

-Add the followed tags to the right menu and let the left menu float again.
+* Add the followed tags to the right menu and let the left menu float again.
+* Have a trending tags cloud in the widgetmenu.
+This helps new people getting started, appeals to Twitter users, incentive to return to Diaspora, get tags trending.

 ##Menus
 Make all sections in the right menu collapse/expandable for now; turn it into a customizable widget bar in the future (iGoogle-like functionality).
 Also add a suggested contacts widget and allow connected apps to provide additional widgets.